 3. Why would I opt for a drop shot rig in shallow water when I could use a weighted soft plastic or a Texas rig?

-- I have a better hook up ratio.
+- I have a better hook-up ratio.

-- I pick up less weeds.
+- I pick up fewer weeds.

 - I can kill the bait and have it hover in place.
 This can be deadly.
 Try doing that with a Texas rig.
 I can match the leader length to be a few inches above the bottom growth.
 This will keep it at a level that fish can see it.
 That is a huge advantage that we haven't even begun to realize.

-4. Do you fish it vertically or can you cast and wind it in?
+4. Do you fish it vertically, or can you cast and wind it in?